Neuroszima/easy_grover/README.md

 5. Extending the automation tools for creating circuits to solve a k-cut problem - variable number of colors a graph represents
 6. Functions that let one schedule jobs in actual IBM cloud on an actual quantum computer!
+7. Let program recognize and derive graph structure from numpy matrix notation. (not really directional graphs, rather just support notation).

+Note: for 7 - assume symmetric square array as an input to the solver.
+If not symmetric - either raise error, or ignore and read certain part of array to assume other is symmetric half.

 ### Usage